Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Introduction

-His method is insensitive to the self-duality of $GL(3)$ forms; hence he obtained the above bound for any $GL(3)$ forms.
-Using a similar method, P. Sharma \cite{prahlad} and the author, K. Mallesham and Saurabh Singh \cite{KMS} proved the subconvexity bounds in the $\mathrm{twist}$ and the $GL(3)$ spectral aspect, respectively.
-It is natural to ask a similar question in other aspects.
-As suggested by R. Munshi, we consider the case of $GL(2)$ spectral aspect.
-In this paper, we establish subconvexity bounds for the Rankin-Selberg $L$-functions on $ GL(3) \times GL(2)$ in the $GL(2)$ spectral aspect.
-Our main theorem is the following: \begin{theorem} Let $\pi$ be a fixed Hecke-Maass cusp form for $SL(3, \mathbb{Z})$ and $f$ be a holomorphic cusp form with weight $k$ or Hecke-Maass cusp form corresponding to the Laplacian eigenvalue $1/4+k^2$ with $k \geq 1$ for $SL(2,\mathbb{Z})$.
-Then for $\epsilon >0$, we have
+His method is insensitive to self-duality of the $ \mathrm{GL(3)} $ forms.
+Thus he could obtain the above result for any $ \mathrm{GL(3)} $ form.
+Using a similar approach, Sharma \cite{prahlad} and the author, Mallesham and Singh \cite{KMS} proved subconvexity bounds in the $\mathrm{twist}$ and the $ \mathrm{GL(3)} $ spectral aspect (in some cases), respectively.
+It is natural to ask a similar question in other aspects as well.
+As suggested by Munshi, we vary the $\mathrm{GL(2)}$ form and establish subconvexity for $L(1/2, \pi \times f)$ in the $ \mathrm{GL(2)} $ spectral aspect.
+Our main theorem is the following: \begin{theorem} Let $\pi$ be a fixed Hecke-Maass cusp form for $ \mathrm{SL(3, \mathbb{Z})}$ and $f$ be a holomorphic cusp form with weight $k$ or a Hecke-Maass cusp form corresponding to the Laplacian eigenvalue $1/4+k^2$, $k \geq 1$, for $ \mathrm{SL(2, \mathbb{Z})}$ .
+Then, for any $\epsilon >0$, we have

-\end{theorem} \begin{rmk} $\bf{1.}$ We follow Munshi's Method \cite{munshi12} to prove the above theorem.
-As we mentioned before that his method is insensitive to the self-duality of $GL(3)$ forms, we also obtain our result for any $GL(3)$ form.
-Thus we generalize X. Li's main result \cite{Li}.
-Although our bound is weaker than her's, it yields a subconvexity.\\ $\bf{2.}$ We mention here that our arguments in the proof work for both Maass and holomorphic forms $f$.
-For the exposition of the method, we will give details for holomorphic forms. \end{rmk} If we take $\pi$ to be the minimal Eisenstein series with Langlands parameters ($\alpha_{1}$, $\alpha_{2}$, $\alpha_{3}$) for $SL(3,\mathbb{Z})$ in \eqref{Lfunction}, we observe that (see \cite{gold})
+\end{theorem} \begin{remark} $\mathrm{(1)}$ We follow Munshi \cite{munshi12} to prove the above theorem.
+As mentioned before, the method is insensitive to self-duality of the $ \mathrm{GL(3)} $ forms, we also obtain our result for any $ \mathrm{GL(3)} $ form.
+Thus we generalise Li's main result \cite{Li}.
+Although our bound is weaker than her's, it yields a subconvexity.\\

+$\mathrm{(2)}$ Our arguments in the proof work for both Maass and holomorphic forms.
+For the exposition of the method, we will give details for holomorphic forms only.\\

+$\mathrm{(3)}$ Our method also works for any fixed central value $1/2+it$.
+In this case, the implied constant will depend polynomially on $t$.
+For simplicity, we take $t=0$ in the proof.